-It’s vital to have a comparison of the customer’s negotiated Ts & Cs and pricing compared to similar customers/standards.
-Best-in-class telecom teams have access to a playbook of opportunities to improve renewal effectiveness by lengthening contract terms, shortening payment terms, improving discounts, eliminating unfavorable terms, or moving the customer.
+Comparing the customer’s negotiated Ts & Cs and pricing to similar customers and standards is vital.
+Best-in-class teams have access to a playbook of opportunities to improve renewal effectiveness by lengthening contract terms, shortening payment terms, improving discounts, eliminating unfavorable terms, or moving the customer.

 When it comes to renewal negotiations, you can’t understate the need for preparedness.
-Does your team have a renewal packet at their fingertips that includes all renewing products, pricing, and discounts, as well as the original MSA, order form, and any amendments?
+Does your team have a renewal management plan at their fingertips that includes all renewing products, pricing, and discounts, as well as the original MSA, order form, and any amendments?